 This webinar on 2 February 2016 discussed how women's rights in land governance can be strengthened.

 Citizens groups around the world are taking action to change the way that investments in natural resources are happening, and working to protect the environment and the rights of citizens.

 Recent research shows that agricultural investments have different impacts on men and women.
 However, women's participation in decision-making processes relating to land is often extremely limited and their voices are rarely heard.

-On Tuesday, 2 February 2016, IIED will host a webinar on 'Strengthening women's rights in land governance: experiences from Tanzania'.
-This online seminar is designed for civil society organisations in low and middle-income countries that want to support communities – and women in particular – whose land rights and livelihoods are affected by agricultural projects.
+On 2 February 2016, IIED hosted a webinar on 'Strengthening women's rights in land governance: experiences from Tanzania'.
+This online seminar was designed for civil society organisations in low and middle-income countries that want to support communities – and women in particular –whose land rights and livelihoods are affected by agricultural projects.

-- IIED senior researcher Phillippine Sutz will introduce the seminar
+- IIED senior researcher Phillippine Sutz introduced the seminar

-- Helen Dancer, senior lecturer at the University of Brighton, will give a brief introduction to gender issues in agricultural investments, based on her research, and
+- Helen Dancer, senior lecturer at the University of Brighton, gave a brief introduction to gender issues in agricultural investments, based on her research, and

-- Naseku Kisambu, of the Tanzania Women Lawyers Association (TAWLA), will discuss her organisation's work to mainstream gender in village land use planning and village bylaws in Tanzania.
+- Naseku Kisambu, of the Tanzania Women Lawyers Association (TAWLA), discussed her organisation's work to mainstream gender in village land use planning and village bylaws in Tanzania.

 - What role is currently played by women in decision-making processes?